Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-TPC-DS.md

   * all DBMS use the same parameters
   * data transfer is also measured (`-dt`)
 * shows a summary

+Make sure your cluster can handle 4 DBMS at the same time.
+Otherwise adjust die parameter `-ms`.

 ### Status